-Gordon Browne was born on April 15, 1858 in Banstead, Surrey and was the younger son of well-known book illustrator Hablot Knight Browne, or “Phiz.”
+Gordon Browne was born on April 15, 1858 in Banstead, Surrey, England and was the son of well-known book illustrator Hablot Knight Browne, better known as “Phiz.”
 Phiz was noted for his illustrations in ten of Charles Dickens’s books, with his pseudonym even created to harmonize with that of Dickens’s “Boz.”
 Gordon Browne studied at Heatherley’s School of Art and South Kensington Schools where he decided to pursue book illustration as a career.
 While still in school, Browne began taking illustration commissions when his father contracted an illness that left him partially paralyzed and unable to work.
 By 1875, Browne’s first book illustrations appeared in Ascott R. Hope’s school story, The Day After the Holidays.

 Although Gordon Browne did not achieve the same acclaim as his father, Phiz, he was a prolific and well-respected illustrator whose work was recognized by the Royal Institute when he was elected in 1896.